How Many Internal Links Per Post?

 Link to Your Best Pages

-Your best pages might be your product pages, your contact pages, or your most popular blog posts.
-Use the traffic these pages get to help your whole website.
+Your best pages could be your product pages, contact pages, or the most-read articles on your blog.
+Leverage the traffic that these pages receive in order to assist every aspect of the website.

 Think About How Your Website is Organized